WildEyeConservation/TrapTagger/README.md

     - This is the performance characteristics of your server
     - Select an instance based on the load you expect to encounter
     - t2.xlarge is recommended
+- Create a key pair
+    - Select to create a new key pair
-- Leave the default instance details and click next
+    - Leave the default type
+    - Give it a name
+    - Download it
-- Set the storage to 40GB and click next
+- Set the storage to 40GB
-- Optionally add informational tags (but this is not necessary) and click next
+- Edit network settings
-- Create a new security group
+    - Create security group
     - Optionallly give it a name and description
     - Add the following security group rules: